 ART 219.
 Darkroom Photography.
 (4 h)

-Further exploration of traditional black and white photography, camera techniques, aesthetic and critical issues to increase the understanding of the contemporary photographic image.
+Further exploration of traditional black and white photography, with an emphasis on alternative processes, camera techniques, aesthetic and critical issues to increase the understanding of the contemporary photographic image.
 P-ART 119 or 120 or POI.

 ART 221.
 Advanced Drawing.
 (4 h)